 - Improve quality of life and promote independence and self-worth

 - Provide respite and support for carers through our Sunflower Group for Carers

 - Offer peer support for anyone who feels socially isolated because of their condition

-- Receive a Reiki therapy session to help relax your body and calm your mind – available Tuesday, Wednesday and Thursday
+- Receive a complementary therapy session to help relax your body and calm your mind

 - Drinks served during the day, as well as freshly cooked lunch served, all free of charge (special dietary requirements can be accommodated).

 When would I attend?